 Ephelis: Also called Freckle, are clusters of brownish spots on the skin caused by deposition of pigment, and typically appear on sun-exposed areas.

-Epidermis: The most outer layer of the skin that is exposed to the environment.
+Epidermis: The outermost layer of the skin that is exposed to the environment.

 Erosion: Loss of the epidermis due to friction or pressure.